 BirdCast proposed to provide real-time predictions of bird migrations: when they migrate, where they migrate, and how far they will be flying.
 And the time has arrived!

-Knowledge of migratory behavior will aid conservation on the ground by informing decisions for placement of wind turbines and identifying nights on which lighting of tall buildings could be reduced to prevent the deaths of millions of birds.
+Knowledge of migratory behavior will aid conservation on the ground by informing decisions for mitigation of numerous hazards including identifying nights on which lighting of tall buildings and structures could be eliminated to prevent the deaths of millions of birds.
 Accurate migration models also have broader application, allowing researchers to understand behavioral aspects of migration, how migration timing and pathways respond to changing climate, and whether linkages exist between variation in migration timing and subsequent changes in population size.
 Beginning in 2018, after many years of research and developments in machine learning, cloud-based computing, and big data analytics, the BirdCast site will feature migration forecasts that predict how many birds will be aloft over the continental US and live migration maps that report how many birds actually took flight.

 BirdCast collaborators at Oregon State University and University of Massachusetts Amherst proposed two innovative machine-learning techniques: Collective Graphical Models (CGMs) and Semi-Parametric Latent Process Models (SLPMs).
-When combined, these models will reconstruct and predict the behavior of ~400 species of migrating birds across North America.
-The resulting model will be able to identify the complex conditions governing the dynamics of migration behavior, including choice of migratory pathways, the factors that influence when birds migrate, and the speed and duration of each night’s movements.
-In addition, we will improve our machine learning methods for identifying bird species from their flight calls (unique calls given by each species during nocturnal migration).
+These techniques would provide the abilities to identify the complex conditions governing the dynamics of migration behavior, including choice of migratory pathways, the factors that influence when birds migrate, and the speed and duration of each night’s movements.